Updated September 17, 2025

 How to Get There

-Getting to Bang Kao requires you to have your transportation.
+Getting to Bang Kao requires you to have your own transportation.
 There are no public transportation routes, so renting a car or scooter or having your private villa’s chauffeur take you to the beach are the only ways to get there.

 Bang Kao is a 20-30 minute drive from the more popular beaches of Chaweng and Lamai, while it’s a 40-45 minute drive from the Samui International Airport.